 WISR’s fiscal year begins on July 1.
 Programs continue year-round, although seminar activity is usually less in the summer.
 Students may apply, be admitted, and begin study in any month of the year, and may complete their programs in any month.

 Transfer of Academic Credit to WISR Received from Other Institutions

-No more than 94 semester units may be transferred from other institutions toward WISR’s 124 semester units required for the BA.
+No more than 90 semester units may be transferred from other institutions toward WISR’s 124 semester units required for the BA.
 No more than six semester units of graduate study may be transferred toward WISR’s 32 semester units required for all MA degrees offered by WISR.
-No more than 21 units of PhD credit may be transferred toward the PhD at WISR.
+No more than 21 units of doctoral level credit may be transferred toward Doctoral studies at WISR.

 Undergraduate: All undergraduate units earned by a student from any regionally accredited or California State-approved college or university are routinely accepted for credit by WISR.
 Undergraduate units from foreign institutions or from unaccredited institutions and those not approved by the State of California are accepted by WISR if they can be translated into U.S. equivalents or in quality of work expected of students at WISR.
 Nationally recognized standardized tests suh as the CLEP tests WISR will also be consider for credit.

 Graduate: For WISR’s MFT program, students who have completed academic work which clearly meets State guidelines and WISR’s descriptions of the core courses required for WISR’s MFT MA in Psychology option may then receive up to six semester units of transfer credit.
 Courses transferred for students entering the MFT program are evaluated by WISR’s President, sometimes in consultation with licensed MFT’s on WISR’s faculty, to make certain that the course titles/descriptions closely parallel State guidelines, as well as WISR’s descriptions for core MFT courses.